alexche77/blockbuster-api-clone/README.rst

 [OK]Availability is a field of movies, which may only be modified by an admin role.

-[NOT_IMPL]Save a log of the title, rental price and sale price updates for a movie.
+[PARTIALLY]Save a log of the title, rental price and sale price updates for a movie.
+(Prices are stored as movements in orders, so I shoudl be able to track how the prices of a movie have changed)

 [PARTIALLY]Users can rent and buy a movie.
 For renting functionality you must keep track when the user have to return the movie and apply a monetary penalty if there is a delay.
 (Penalty to be implemented)